 - Asr: late afternoon prayer

 Prayer times vary around the world as they are calculated based on the position of the sun.
 At each prayer time a set number of “rakat” or “rak’ah” – prescribed movements and words must be performed – more below.

 What are the prayer times in Abu Dhabi today?

 The “Call to Prayer”

-Midday prayers on a Friday (“Jumu’ah”) are of particular importance as they are a congregational prayer.
+Midday prayers on a Friday (“Jumu’ah”) are of particular importance as they are congregational prayers.

 How are Muslim prayers performed?

-It is prefered that the prayers are performed in a mosque to allow for fellowship, but it may be performed anywhere.
+It is preferred that the prayers are performed in a mosque to allow for fellowship, but they may be performed anywhere.
 Men and women perform their prayers separately.

 ** That little arrow on your hotel roof is pointed towards Mecca!